-In order to accomplish anything, goals are fundamental.
-Sports, business, personal life and running everyday errands – all of these are always linked to the goals in your subconscious.
+In order to accomplish anything, setting goals are fundamental.
+Sports, business, personal life, and running everyday errands – all of these are always linked to the goals in your subconscious.
 We either think of the desired result or write it down and try to achieve it.

 Properly setting goals incite us and make us try harder and harder.
 Acting without any goals is like trying to navigate without a map in a big unknown city.
 You do not have a clue what to do or where to head.

 There are constant confusion and fear.
 Of course, one day somehow you will reach your goal.
 However, we have to underline “one day” and “somehow” because your actions lack focus.
 Therefore, the learning process gets significantly longer.